knatten/cppquiz23/questions/220/explanation.md

 Let's have a look at §[expr.cond]¶1 in the standard:

-> Every value computation and side effect associated with the first expression is sequenced before every value computation and side effect associated with the second or third expression.
+> The first expression is sequenced before the second or third expression (§[intro.execution]).

 This means that `f()` completes before `g()` or `h()`, and `f` is the first thing to get printed.